 All dates are defined as end of day anywhere on earth.

-For years sustainability has been a concern for many communities, including those who work in Agile software development.
-The definition of the UN 2030 Agenda for Sustainable Development has provided more concrete dimensions for sustainability since at the heart of the Agenda are the 17 Sustainable Development Goals (SDGs).
+For years, sustainability has been a concern for many communities, and this has been the case for the Agile software development communities.
+The definition of the UN 2030 Agenda for Sustainable Development, has provided more concrete dimensions to sustainability since at the heart of the Agenda are the 17 Sustainable Development Goals (SDGs).
 Organizations are currently redefining strategic objectives and processes so that all these can be better aligned with these 17 SDGs.
-Sustainability dimensions are defined using different concepts, e.g. Human, Environmental, and Economic.
+Sustainability dimensions are defined using different concepts, for instance, Human, Environmental and Economic.

-It seems like the right time to study Agile and Sustainability in depth and from a new and more fresh perspective, seeking the mutual benefits of both Agile and Sustainability.
-It should not be forgotten that Agile was born on top of a set of values, principles, and practices and, in this respect, Agile is different to other development paradigms.
-The relationship and impact that the Agile paradigm and the Agile software development approach have 1) on the sustainability dimensions and 2) on the SDGs must be thoroughly considered.
-Issues such as resources (human, technical…) and energy consumption both from the process and product perspectives are relevant.
+It seems that it can be the right time to study Agile and Sustainability in depth and from a new and more fresh perspective, seeking a mutual benefit of both Agile and Sustainability.
+It should not be forgotten that Agile was born on top of a set of values, principles and practices and, in this respect, Agile is different to other development paradigms.
+The relationship and impact that the Agile paradigm and the agile software development approach have 1) on the sustainability dimensions and, 2) on the SDGs, require to be thoroughly considered.
+Issues such as resources (human, technical…), and energy consumption both from the process and product perspectives are relevant.

 The topics of interest include, but are not restricted to, the following:

 The XP 2022 main conference proceedings will be published by Springer in the Lecture Notes in Business Information Processing (LNBIP) as Open Access.